 All personal care needs are met by each class team and all staff are trained in moving and handling procedures, we pride ourselves on how we maintain dignity of a child's health and care needs.

-Eresby School promotes positive working partnerships with parents, carers and external agencies, and offers an integrated team working approach with NHS colleagues (Physio' and Occupational Therapy, Speech and Language Therapy), Educational Psychologists and multi-sensory impaired service.
-We work in a multidisciplinary way to attend to the holistic needs of our young people and to support our children's families
+Eresby School promotes positive working partnerships with parents, carers and external agencies, and offers an integrated team working approach with NHS colleagues (Physio' and Occupational Therapy, Speech and Language Therapy), and multi-sensory impaired service.
+We work in a multidisciplinary way to attend to the holistic needs of our young people and to support our children's families.

 Enhanced provision includes:

-- Specialised learning strategies such as aromatherapy, trained aromatherapist on staff role
+- Specialised learning strategies such as Rebound Therapy

 - Medical support for pupils in class delivered by trained staff